Skip to main content

 Reboot uses standard Protobuf definitions, but take note of the rbt options (aka, annotations).

-In the above example, rbt.v1alpha1.state declares that message Hello is a Reboot durable state data type.
+In the above example, rbt.v1alpha1.state declares that message Hello is a Reboot state data type.

 In addition to defining the state data type, you'll also need to define operations for that type, for example: